-Updates on 2014 CDM Plan
+Updates on 2019 CDM Plan

-While the Township surpassed its conservation objectives from the 2014 plan, we recognize other measures could take place to ensure savings continue and that new conservation measures are identified and acted upon.
-Our key changes to ensure the success of our updated plan include creating a formal Energy Management Committee from the existing Energy Plan Task Force and ensuring staff are trained on energy conservation and building operations.
+While the Township surpassed its conservation objectives from the 2019 plan, we recognize other measures could take place to ensure savings continue and that new conservation measures are identified and acted upon.
+Our key changes to ensure the success of our updated plan include maintaining a formal Energy Management Committee and ensuring staff are trained on energy conservation and building operations.
+A number of incentives are currently being offered to Northern municipalities in advancing the skills of the existing staff in terms of energy management, and the Township will explore the funding opportunities.

-The CDM plan will be reviewed by our Energy Management Committee on an annual basis to review the results of the proposed measures and determine if adjustments to the plan are required.
+The CDM plan will be reviewed by our Energy Management Committee on periodic basis to review the results of the proposed measures outlined in the technical, organization, and behavioural tables, and determine if adjustments to the plan are required.
 Initiatives may be added to the plan as new opportunities arise.
-Updates to the plan will be posted on the municipality's website.
+Any updates to the plan will be posted on the municipality's website as appendices.

-Looking forward: 2020-2024
+Looking forward: 2025-2029